Freetown Western Area, Sierra Leone Travel Guide

 Monday-Saturday, 8:00 AM - 6:00 PM.
 Some street vendors longer.

 Sierra Leone observes Christian and Islamic holidays, plus republic days.
-Services may be reduced or closed.
+It's possible that services are reduced or closed.

 The wet season may see schedule changes.